 A collaborative approach for IT and business teams to develop software incrementally and faster.
-TCS is pioneering the , that allows for deployment at scale, and helps customers whose own organizations are globally distributed to execute large transformational programs quickly while ensuring stability and quality.
+TCS has pioneered the Location Independent Agile™ model that allows for deployment at scale, and helps globally distributed organization execute large transformational programs quickly, while ensuring stability and quality.

 In the enterprise context, this is the discovery, interpretation, and communication of meaningful patterns in business data to predict and improve business performance.

 A long-term contract which can guarantee regular payments.

 The process of exposing a discrete business function or data within an enterprise's systems through APIs.

 Design, development, and deployment of custom software; ongoing support, upkeep, and enhancement of such software over its lifetime.

 A set of easily accessible protocols for communication among various software components.